benjymous/annotations/sandman/sandman-special1.md

 Page 30 panel 3-6:  The gates of the underworld were guarded by the great three-headed dog Cerberus; Orpheus charmed him with his music.
+        panel 4:  The resonator of his lyre was made of a tortoise's shell.

 Page 32 panel 1:  Hades and Persephone were the rulers of the underworld.